 Resources and technology are a huge factor that affects the overall workflow.
 Only the outsourcing team having the right technology and resources can manage to get the job done on time and with a satisfying result.

 Before jumping into business, ask the vendor if they’ve got the right technology and resources that can smoothly handle the needs your business is requiring.
 List down all the requirements for them and ask them how they can control everything.
 If the answer sounds perfect to your ears, let’s head right into work.

-Outsourcing factor #5: Trustworthiness
+Factor #5: Trustworthiness

 Trustworthiness is the biggest worry whenever it comes to outsourcing.
 Being unable to see the team your work with face-to-face will make it harder to evaluate its level of trustworthiness.

 So, before you even reach them to talk about business, visit their site first.
 Most of the time, a website defines how a company works by evaluating its organization.
 Check if they have all the information needed for contact on the website and do some legit check after that.
 Also, ask other people in the industry for some feedback.